ksylor/clarity-workshop-exercises/exercise-1/README.md

 **Congratulations!
 You shared your git repo with the world!**

-_Bonus extra work:_ Add a README.md file to your repo to describe it's purpose.
+_Bonus extra work:_
+1. Add a README.md file to your repo to describe it's purpose.
+2. Go and explore the different tabs in the repo homepage on Github (e.g. visit the Code, Issues, Pull Requests, Projects, Wiki, etc. tabs)

 ## Clone the example repo